StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 * In StackState, you can go to the moment in time when the components that make up the critical path of payment processing turned to a CRITICAL state.
 That moment corresponds to the point in time for which you will fetch the snapshot of your IT infrastructure - the topology time.
 * You can then select to see the hours that preceded that moment in order to fetch the telemetry that will hopefully point you to the root cause of your problem - the telemetry interval.

-StackState will enter time travel mode whenever a custom topology time is selected, the **Pause** button is clicked, or a custom time interval is set for the telemetry interval.
+StackState will enter time travel mode whenever a custom topology time is selected, the **Pause** button is clicked, or a custom telemetry interval is set for the telemetry interval.
 When StackState is in time travel mode:

 * You are effectively working with a snapshot of your infrastructure.
 * Telemetry is available for components that were part of the topology at the selected topology time only.
-* If a relative telemetry interval was selected in live mode, this is frozen as a custom time interval relative to the moment at which time travelling began.
+* If a relative telemetry interval was selected in live mode, this is frozen as a custom telemetry interval relative to the moment at which time travelling began.

 To stop time travelling and return to live mode, click **Go live** or **BACK TO LIVE** at the top of the screen.